-Over a century later American colonists, known as ‘The Loyalists’ still loyal to the British flag, left their newly independent nation, and with their slaves in tow, began unpacking all their worldly goods in Eleuthera.
-But regardless of the treasured possessions they unloaded from their ships, the most valuable assets these people brought to The Bahamas were their colonial building skills, and their agricultural and shipbuilding expertise, all of which became major influences on Eleutheran life.
+Over a century later a group of American colonists, still loyal to the British flag, left their newly independent nation with their slaves in tow and settled in Eleuthera.
+Regardless of the treasured possessions they unloaded from their ships, the most valuable assets the loyalists brought to The Bahamas were their colonial building skills and agricultural and shipbuilding expertise, all of which became major influences on Eleutheran life.

-From 1861 until 1865, the boom and bust economy of The Islands of The Bahamas was enjoying an enormous boom as a result of the American Civil War.
+From 1861 until 1865, the economy of The Islands of The Bahamas was enjoying an enormous boom as a result of the American Civil War.
 Great Britain's textile industry depended on southern cotton, so it favoured the Confederacy.
 However, British ships could not reach southern ports because the Union was blockading them.
 To gain access to this precious import, blockade runners in sleek, fast boats would travel the 560 miles from Charleston to Nassau with loads of cotton.
 Here, they would meet up with British vessels and trade their cotton for the goods that the British ships carried.
 Returning to Charleston, the blockade runners would sell their shipments at a huge profit.